Section Image

 Getting outside at borough parks and Welsh Mountain Nature Preserve

-New Holland Park is the borough’s main community park, full of pickleball and basketball courts, baseball diamonds and a wooden castle playground.
+Community Memorial Park is the borough’s main green space, full of pickleball and basketball courts, baseball diamonds and a wooden castle playground.
 Golfers head to the park’s 9-hole Pitch & Putt golf course, and the nearby swimming pool opens through the warmer months.
-Groff Memorial Park is a smaller green space, home to a tree-shaded walking trail that winds around a wooden gazebo and benches.
+Groff Memorial Park is smaller, and home to a tree-shaded walking trail that winds around a wooden gazebo and benches.
 A walking path connects Groff Memorial Park to the New Holland Community Butterfly Garden, a small, well-manicured acreage for people and pollinators that opened in 2025.
 Nolts Pond offers a quiet place for catch-and-release fishing and watching the ducks.
 To explore longer hiking trails through deeper woods, residents drive about 10 minutes to Welsh Mountain Nature Preserve.

 The New Holland Farmers Fair and music in the park